michaelcullum/yukari/docs/coding_guidelines.markdown

 	/* example 4 - method documentation, no parameters */
 	// @note even if the method does not return a value, it should have an @return comment! just say @return void /**
-	 * Instantiates Failnet and sets everything up.
+	 * Instantiates Yukari and sets everything up.
 	 * @return void
 	 */
 	public function __construct()

 	/* example 5 - method documentation with parameters, @throws comment */
 	// @note the @param comment should be like follows: @param (variable type) $(parameter name) - (parameter description)
-	// @note also, take note: this shows that the method throws an exception of type Failnet\Exception, and any calls to this method should be prepared if it does throw an exception of this type
+	// @note also, take note: this shows that the method throws an exception of type \RuntimeException, and any calls to this method should be prepared if it does throw an exception of this type
 	/**
-	 * Failnet configuration file settings load method
+	 * Yukari configuration file settings load method
 	 * @param string $file - The configuration file to load
 	 * @return void
-	 * @throws Failnet\Exception
+	 * @throws \RuntimeException
 	 */
 	private function load($file)